kecheng55/kecheng/content/publication/angew1/index.md

 abstract: Target-identification phenotypic screening has been a powerful approach in drug discovery; however, it is hindered by difficulties in identifying the underlying cellular targets.
 To address this challenge, we have combined phenotypic screening of a fully functionalized small-molecule library with competitive affinity-based proteome profiling to map and functionally characterize the targets of screening hits.
 Using this approach, we identified ANXA2, PDIA3/4, FLAD1, and NOS2 as primary cellular targets of two bioactive molecules that inhibit cancer cell proliferation.
 We further demonstrated that a panel of probes can label and/or image annexin A2 (a cancer biomarker) from different cancer cell lines, thus providing opportunities for potential cancer diagnosis and therapy.

-Highlights: 1.
-The photo-cross-linking of tetrazole is investigated for photoaffinity labeling.

 # Summary.
 An optional shortened abstract.
 summary: Tetrazole-based probes bearing an alkyne handle are suitable for phenotypic screening and affinity-based proteome profiling, especially Tz6, which can sensitively detect a cancer biomarker by both protein labeling and bioimaging.